 If you watched last night's live edition of the BBC's dark comedy Inside No. 9, then you'll probably still be recovering from the rollercoaster ride of twists and turns that Reece Shearsmith and Steve Pemberton took us on.
-A fusion of studio shot and archive footage that left viewers wondering which parts were live and which weren't
+A fusion of studio shots and archive footage that left viewers wondering which parts were live and which weren't

 .
 One thing that you might not have picked up on is that the stories that their Halloween episode were based on are true.

 Throughout the episode the cast are tormented by paranormal activity, which first manifests itself as technical issues but soon escalates as the spirits that haunt the studios are able to gain control of the broadcast.
-At one point Stephanie Cole mentions this, "they affect the cables and the television equipment.
+At one point Stephanie Cole mentions, "they affect the cables and the television equipment.
 The technology makes them stronger."